rax-maas/blueflood/README.md

 If you prefer IRC, most of the Blueflood developers are in #blueflood on Freenode.

-If you prefer hipchat, here is the link: https://www.hipchat.com/gQPx7fG8u

 ## License

-Copyright 2013 Rackspace
+Copyright 2013-2015 Rackspace

-Licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

    http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 [travis-image]: https://secure.travis-ci.org/rackerlabs/blueflood.png?branch=master
 [travis]: http://travis-ci.org/rackerlabs/blueflood